Merciful God, loving Father,

 the word of your promise to the patriarchs

-and sent your only Son to become man
+and sent your only Son

 for our salvation and blessedness.

 that you, being rich, for our sakes became poor,

 that we through your poverty might become rich;

 that we with you might become the children of God.

 Grant that you may be born in our hearts,

 just as you, though you are Lord of lords,